 - Using blockchain can lower costs and save time in property sales.

-How Blockchain is Changing Real Estate
+How is Blockchain Changing Real Estate?

 Streamlining Property Transactions